-In this paper, we generalize the concept of limiting normal curvature $\kappa_\nu$ for an arbitrarily given rank one singular points on wave fronts.
-(The definition of wave fronts (or fronts for short) is given in the first section.)
-In the Euclidean 3-space $\R^3$, the Gauss maps of surfaces are defined and smoothly extended across front singularities.
-One of our main result is as follows: \begin{introtheorem} Let $f:\U\to (M^3,g)$ be a front, and $p\in \U$ a rank one singular point, where $\U$ is a domain in $\R^2$.
-Then the following two conditions are equivalent{\rm :} \begin{enumerate} \item the limiting normal curvature $\kappa_\nu$ at $p$ is equal to zero, \item the $2$-form $K\,d\hat A$ vanishes at $p$, where $d\hat A=\det_g(f_u,f_v,\nu)\,d u\wedge dv$ is the signed area element of $(M^3,g)$ {\rm(}cf.\ Remark \ref{rem:KdA}{\rm)}. \end{enumerate} Moreover, if $(M^3,g)$ is the Euclidean $3$-space, the above two conditions are equivalent that the Gauss map $\nu:\U\to S^2$ of $f$ has a singularity at $p$. \end{introtheorem} In Section \ref{sec:cuspidal}, we newly introduce the {\it cuspidal curvature\/} $\kappa_c$ along cuspidal edges, which coincides with the cuspidal curvature of the (planar) cusp obtained as the section of the surface by the plane $P$, where $P$ is a plane orthogonal to the tangential direction at a given cuspidal edge (cf.\ Proposition \ref{prop:geom0}).
+In this paper, we generalize the concept of limiting normal curvature $\kappa_\nu$ for an arbitrarily given rank one singular point on each wave front.
+(The definition of wave fronts (or fronts for short) is given in Section~\ref{sec:prelim}.)
+A non-degenerate singular point $p$ (cf.\ Definition \ref{def:lambda}) on a front is a rank one singular point such that the component of singular set containing $p$ consists of a regular curve in the source space, which is called the \lq singular curve\rq\ (see Section~\ref{sec:prelim}).
+In the Euclidean 3-space $\R^3$, the Gauss maps of fronts are defined and smoothly extended across the singular curve.
+One of our main results is as follows: \begin{introtheorem} Let $\U$ be a domain in $\R^2$, and $f:\U\to (M^3,g)$ a front which admits only non-degenerate singular points.
+Then the $2$-form $K\,d\hat A$ can be smoothly extended to $\U$, where $d\hat A=\det_g(f_u,f_v,\nu)\,d u\wedge dv$ is the signed area element {\rm(}cf.\ Remark \ref{rem:KdA}{\rm).
+Moreover, for each singular point $p$ on $\U$}, the following two conditions are equivalent{\rm :} \begingroup {{\rm(\arabic{enumi})}} {{\rm(\arabic{enumi})}} \begin{enumerate} \item the limiting normal curvature $\kappa_\nu$ at $p$ is equal to zero, \item the extension of the $2$-form $K\,d\hat A$ vanishes at $p$. \end{enumerate} \endgroup If $\kappa_\nu(p) \ne 0$, the Gaussian curvature $K$ is unbounded near $p$ and changes sign between two sides of the singular curve.
+Furthermore, if $(M^3,g)$ is the Euclidean $3$-space, the above two conditions are equivalent to that the Gauss map $\nu:\U\to S^2$ of $f$ has a singularity at $p$. \end{introtheorem} In Section~\ref{sec:cuspidal}, we newly introduce the {\it cuspidal curvature\/} $\kappa_c$ along cuspidal edges.
+We show that $\kappa_c$ coincides with the cuspidal curvature of the cusp of the plane curve obtained as the section of the surface by the plane $P$, where $P$ is the plane orthogonal to the tangential direction at a given cuspidal edge (cf.\ Proposition \ref{prop:geom0}).